 Common Signs of Alcoholism in College Students

-• Irresponsibility – College is one of the first places where students are encouraged to become independent and responsible for themselves and their actions, including doing well in school and maintaining a well-balanced life.
-When a college student begins to drink to excess, he or she is more likely to lack in terms of responsibility, meaning that they might not show up to class, complete assignments, or take their living situation seriously.
+- Irresponsibility – College is one of the first places where students are encouraged to become independent and responsible for themselves and their actions, including doing well in school and maintaining a well-balanced life.
+When a college student begins to drink to excess, he or she is more likely to lack in terms of responsibility.
+Some individuals might not show up to class or may be consistently late.
+Many students fail to complete their assignments because of their drinking habits.
+And many fail to take their living situation seriously.

-• Legal issues – When drinking becomes a problem, many college students will begin experiencing legal issues pertaining to their misuse.
+- Legal issues – When drinking becomes a problem, many college students will begin experiencing legal issues pertaining to their alcohol misuse.
 This can include receiving one or more DUI’s, being kicked off campus, or having a run-in with the local police.

-• Tolerance – As a student continues to drink heavily, he or she is going to build up a strong tolerance, meaning their body is no longer affected by small amounts of alcohol.
-As a result, he or she will need to drink more in order to achieve the desired effect of being drunk.
+- Tolerance – As a student continues to drink heavily, he or she is going to build up a strong tolerance.
+This means that the individual’s body will no longer be affected by small amounts of alcohol.
+As a result, he or she will need to drink more in order to achieve the desired effect of alcohol.

-• Withdrawal – Every college student gets a hangover, but for those who are abusing alcohol, these hangovers can quickly turn into withdrawal symptoms that can keep them from engaging in their day-to-day lives.
+- Withdrawal – Most people who drink experience a hangover from time to time.
+But for those who are abusing alcohol, these hangovers can quickly turn into withdrawal symptoms that can keep them from engaging in their day-to-day lives.
 This can cause them to keep drinking to avoid these withdrawal episodes, leading to full-blown alcoholism.

-How Alcohol Affects College Students: Long Term Effects
+How Alcohol Affects College Students: Long-Term Binge Drinking Effects

 Heavy drinking between the ages of 18 and 25 can permanently increase a person’s risk of heart attack, stroke, and atherosclerosis (hardening of the heart’s arterial walls), according to a study published in the Journal of the American College of Cardiology.
 The study involved 38 non-smoking adults that were divided into two groups: those who abstained from alcohol and those who were binge drinking in college (five or more servings of alcohol in two hours, at least six times a month for four years).
 The study found that those who abstained from drinking had elastic blood vessels that dilated with relative ease compared to the blood vessels of the binge drinkers.

-This is an important finding of how alcohol affects college students, because blood vessel function and damage are indicators of potential cardiovascular issues in the future.
-Shockingly, the American College of Cardiology reports that binge drinking in college (five drinks in two hours for men or four drinks in two hours for women) can do as much damage to cardiovascular health as having six or more drinks every day for a lifetime.
+This is an important finding of how alcohol affects college students because blood vessel function and damage are indicators of potential cardiovascular issues in the future.
+Shockingly, the American College of Cardiology reports that binge drinking in college can do as much damage to cardiovascular health as having six or more drinks every day for a lifetime.

-It seems that the effects of binge drinking don’t end when college students move on and into the workforce.
+It seems that the list of binge drinking effects doesn’t end when college students move on and into the workforce.
 The potential for long-term consequences is a clear indication that the phenomenon of binge drinking in college needs more attention.